AmirHosseinAlikhahMishamandani/worldometers-data-scraper/README.md

 # worldometers-data-scraper
-This Python program scrapes data from https://www.worldometers.info to create a table containing information about countries, including their population, area, GDP (Nominal), and continent.
-It utilizes BeautifulSoup for web scraping.
+The Worldometers Data Scraper is a Python program designed to gather essential data from the website Worldometer and organize it into a table format.
+This table includes information about various countries, such as their population, area, GDP (Nominal), and continent.

 ## Features: